-- Thank the MP for the opportunity to speak to them.
-Present yourself and if you live/work in the constituency. - Explain that you are part of a nation-wide organization representing over 180 organizations, the Canadian Council for Refugees, dealing with refugee and immigration issues.
-CCR members and allies are visiting MPs to discuss the importance of implementing the Refugee Appeal Division.
+- Thank the MP for their time and the opportunity to speak to them.
+Present yourself and if you live/work in the constituency. - Explain that you are part of a nation-wide organization representing over 170 organizations, the Canadian Council for Refugees, dealing with refugee and immigration issues who are visiting MPs to discuss the importance of implementing the Refugee Appeal Division.
+This issue will be debated in Parliament when it reconvenes at the end of January 2007.

-b) Identify the Issue (2 minutes)
+b) Identify the Issue (1 minute)